Frequently Asked Questions

 To apply for the JD/LLM in Law and Entrepreneurship program, candidates complete the regular JD application and indicate their intent to enroll in the JD/LLMLE.
 No additional application materials or standardized testing are required.

-For incoming JD students who did not apply to the dual program at admission, 1L students may also elect to add on the dual degree in October by attending an interest meeting, speaking with academic affairs and financial aid, and indicating their interest to the program Director.
-The first course taken as part of the dual program is in Wintersession in January of 1L.
+For incoming JD students who did not apply to the dual program at admission, 1L students may also elect to add on the dual degree before mid-October.
+This process involves speaking with the Program Director (individually or by attending an interest meeting), speaking with academic affairs and financial aid, and indicating their interest via written statement to the Program Director.

 How much will the dual JD/LLM in Law and Entrepreneurship cost?